 Program Requirements

-• Six Courses in the self-designed program of humanistic study, developed in consultation with the Faculty Chair of IRHUM and a faculty mentor.
+Six Courses in the self-designed program of humanistic study, developed in consultation with the Faculty Chair of IRHUM and a discipline-specific faculty mentor.

-• Applied Mentored Research Experience, undertaken in the context of a collaborative, faculty- or discipline-expert mentored project.
+Applied Mentored Research Experience, undertaken in the context of a collaborative, faculty- or discipline expert–mentored project.
 This experience will not necessarily correlate to the students’ own research project but instead expose them to the work of knowledge production as “apprentices” to experts in a humanistic field.
-This could include opportunities within a structured research experience with College partners (Smart Museum of Art, Oriental Institute Museum, archaeological fieldwork, the University of Sussex International Junior Research Associates Program, etc.) or a research assistantship for a faculty member.
+This could include opportunities within a structured research experience with College partners (Smart Museum of Art, Institute for the Study of Ancient Cultures, archaeological fieldwork, the UChicago and University of Sussex International Junior Research Associates Program, etc.) or as a research assistantship for an individual faculty member.
 Majors will receive a stipend and, therefore, no course credit for this requirement.
 A mentored research experience in the biological, physical, or social sciences may count toward this requirement by petition.

-• Research Proposal Colloquium (IRHU 29600) in the Spring Quarter of Year 3.
+Research Proposal Colloquium (IRHU 29600) in the Spring Quarter of Year 3.
 Upon approval of their research proposal, students will receive the necessary financial support to pursue their research project over the summer between Years 3 and 4.
 Stipends cover living costs and may support travel and other necessary expenses in support of their research project.
-The College Summer Institute in the Arts, Humanities, and Social Sciences is aimed toward rising seniors and provides, thus, the ideal setting for IRHUM majors working on their research project.

-• In the Winter and Spring Quarters of Year 4, majors are expected to present their capstone research project to a wider audience by giving an academic talk at a conference, presenting a poster session, etc., for which IRHUM will provide the necessary financial support, as needed.
+In the Winter and Spring Quarters of Year 4, majors are expected to present their capstone research project to a wider audience by giving an academic presentation at the annual University of Chicago Undergraduate Research Symposium or at another academic conference, for which IRHUM will provide the necessary financial support, as needed.

 Note: Students double-majoring can double-count up to three of the six courses in the self-designed program of humanistic study between the two majors and write only a single BA thesis (counting for both majors).
 IRHU 29600 Research Proposal Colloquium and IRHU 29800 BA Thesis Writing Colloquium cannot be replaced by similar courses or seminars from other majors.

-The final BA research project, usually taking the form of a written thesis, is carefully scaffolded.
+The final BA research project, which can take the form of a written thesis or creative inquiry capstone project, is carefully scaffolded.
 Students design their research project in consultation with their faculty mentor during the course of IRHU 29600 Research Proposal Colloquium in the Spring Quarter of Year 3.
-Upon approval of their research proposal, students receive full financial support to conduct their research over the summer between their junior and senior years.
-IRHU 29800 BA Thesis Writing Colloquium in the Autumn Quarter of Year 4 provides a structured and collaborative setting, in which students can complete their project in a timely and closely mentored manner.
+Upon approval of their research proposal, students can receive financial support to conduct their research over the summer between their junior and senior years, as their research demands.
+IRHU 29800 BA Thesis Writing Colloquium in the Autumn Quarter of Year 4 provides a structured and collaborative setting in which students can complete their project in a timely and closely mentored manner.

-This schedule is designed to avoid the usual Spring Quarter crunch of BA thesis writing and to make it easier for students to use their research thesis as a writing sample for fellowship or graduate school applications.
-The intentional design of the BA thesis (or, research capstone) experience ensures that students are fully equipped and able to put into practice the principles of academic research design.
+This schedule is designed to avoid the usual Spring Quarter crunch of BA thesis writing and to make it easier for students to use their research thesis or capstone project as a writing sample for fellowship or graduate school applications.
+The intentional design of the BA research thesis or creative inquiry capstone experience ensures that students are fully equipped and able to put into practice the principles of academic research design.
 This elevates the value of the research thesis as a training experience, as well as a measurable academic output.
-Additionally, the enhanced structure of the thesis experience provides students with the opportunity to translate a portion of their project into a refined research and writing sample for the purposes of graduate school and/or any postgraduate experience that expects advanced research training (e.g., national fellowships like Fulbright, etc.).
+Additionally, the enhanced structure of the thesis experience provides students with the opportunity to translate a portion of their project into a refined research and writing sample for the purposes of graduate school and/or any postgraduate experience that expects advanced research training (e.g., national fellowships like Fulbright, Beinecke, Rhodes, Marshall, etc.).
 IRHUM also aims to train students in the dissemination of their research through written and oral communication to both expert and non-expert audiences.
 The final two quarters of Year 4 are reserved for attending undergraduate research conferences and symposia, writing up their research for publication, or preparing other forms of dissemination.

 Sample Programs